wazo-platform/wazo-platform.org/content/uc-doc/high_availability/berofos.md

 Uninstallation
 ==============

-It is important to remove the `/etc/bnfos.conf`{.interpreted-text role="file"} file on the slave node when you don\'t want to use anymore your berofos with your Wazo.
+It is important to remove the `/etc/bnfos.conf` file on the slave node when you don't want to use anymore your berofos with your Wazo.

 Reset the Berofos